Train TELLi dans la campagne

 • use digital technology to lighten the demands of traffic management while meeting the highest safety standards

 For regional governments, the benefits are clear: lower operating and maintenance costs, and reduced CO2 emissions, plus outstanding service, passenger comfort and on-time arrivals.
-Trials for the digital signalling are set to begin in 2025.
+Trials for the digital signalling started in 2025.

 TELLi is funded by ADEME, France’s Agency for Ecological Transition, under the France 2030 national investment plan.